-- mapping the material topics of the Company.
-To this end, several preliminary activities were carried out, such as analysis of the news reported by the media, further information on companies operating in the same or similar business sectors and assessments of the topics included in the most commonly used sustainability standards; - drafting a "long list" of potentially significant topics for Sabelt; - prioritisation of the topics that, as envisaged by the GRI Standards, took place by conducting the so-called "materiality analysis".
+- mapping of the potentially material topics to the Company.
+To this end different preliminary activities were carried out, such as analysis of the news reported by the media, further information on companies operating in the same or similar business sectors and assessments of the topics included in the most commonly used sustainability standards; - drafting a "long list" of potentially significant topics for Sabelt; - prioritisation of the topics that, as envisaged by the GRI Standards, took place by conducting the so-called "materiality analysis".